TheMelodyOfCode/React--Firebase--Recipes-App/README.md

 > React Icons
 >> npm install react-icons --save

-> Styled Components
+> @emotion/css / @emotion/styled
+> The css function accepts styles as a template literal, object, or array of objects and returns a class name.
+It is the foundation of emotion.
+> - npm i @emotion/css
-> - npm i styled-components
+> - npm i @emotion/styled

 > Firebase
 > - npm install firebase